U.S. Navy’s Newest P-8A Delivered to VP-5

 |0

-This work, U.S. Navy’s Newest P-8A Delivered to VP-5, by PO2 Sergio Montanez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Navy’s Newest P-8A Delivered to VP-5, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT